mozilla/fx-private-relay/docs/translations.md

 affecting current users.

 The Subscription Platform (version 2) uses [Stripe][] for paid services.
-A [Stripe Price][] tracks currency, taxes, and a subscription term.
-Relay subscription terms are monthly or yearly.
-There are usually two prices per region, one for each term.
+A [Stripe Price][] tracks currency, taxes, and a subscription interval.
+Relay subscription intervals are monthly or yearly.
+There are usually two prices per region, one for each interval.
 The Subscription Platform also uses the price to track language and region.
 The product details are in the selected language.
 The Localization team helps pick the region's primary language.
 The product reports use the price to segment purchases by region.